radiant-rstats/radiant/cran-comments.md

 ## Resubmission

+This is a resubmission.
+In this version I have fixed several bugs and added several new features (see NEWS.md for details).

+radiant depends on all radiant.* packages.
+From the last time I submitted updates to CRAN I seem to recall Uwe Ligges suggested I submit all radiant packages to be updated at the same time.
+I hope my recollection is correct and that this is indeed the preferred approach that will minimize workload for CRAN.

+## Test environments

+* local OS X install, R 3.5.0
+* local Windows install, R 3.5.0
+* ubuntu "trusty" (on travis-ci), R release and devel
+* win-builder

+## R CMD check results

+There were no ERRORs, WARNINGs, or NOTEs.

+## Previous cran-comments

+## Resubmission

 This is a resubmission (0.8.0).
 In this version I have updated all dependencies to the `radiant.*` packages and fixed notes shown at https://cran.rstudio.com/web/checks/check_results_radiant.html.

 Please note that this version addresses the reverse dependency check warnings from radiant.data for the `radiant.*` packages.
 Deprecating the `*_each` commands used in the 0.6.0 versions of the `radiant.*` packages is related to the deprecation of the `*_each` functions in dplyr.